smart-core-os/sc-api/docs/src/guide/traits.md

 ### Info is Optional!

 A specific device or implementor of a trait is **not** required to implement the info service for that trait.
 While we recommend that you do, the trait info api is designed with enhancement in mind.
-Clients are not expected to ask the info service what is possible before calling a method, servers are not expected to respond to info requests when asked.
+Clients are not expected to ask the info service what is possible before calling a method, servers are not required to implement the info service, so may not respond to info requests when asked.

 _So what's the point?_